Resolution Authority News & Information

 As a backstop, when an orderly bankruptcy might not be possible, the Dodd-Frank Act provides the Orderly Liquidation Authority.
-This public resolution authority allows the FDIC to manage the orderly failure of a large financial firm.
+This resolution authority allows the FDIC to manage the orderly failure of a large financial firm.